enviromapholdings/Docs/getting-started-administrator/add-map.rst

 Detailing the addition of a Map to the Sites and Groups tree.

 **In this Article**
-    - `Navigating to and through the Sites and Groups`_
+    - `Navigating to and through the Sites and Groups Page`_
     - `Placing the new Map in the correct group`_
     - `Using the Upload Map dialog`_